openmindculture/wp-contact-form-inbox-report-mailer-plugin/README.md

 # Contact Form Inbox Report Mailer

-Contact Form Inbox Report Mailer sends email reports of contact form inbox entries, including possible spam.
-Requires Contact Form 7 and Flamingo plugins!
+Contact Form Inbox Report Mailer sends email reports of Flamingo contact form inbox entries, including possible spam.
+The Flamingo plugin is required!
+Contact Form 7 and Aksimet are assumed.
 This is free software as-is with absolutely no warranty!
 Feel free to contribute on GitHub to report problems and add missing features!

 ![Screenshot collage](openmindculture-contact-form-inbox-report-mailer/assets/banner-772x250.png)